-People who contribute to nonprofit organizations have a Right to know how their money is being used and who is using it.
-We are proud to report that the Alzheimer's Association earns high marks from those agencies whose job it is to monitor the activities of non profit organizations.
+Contributors to non-profit organizations have a right to know how their money is being used and who is using it.
+We are proud to report the Alzheimer's Association earns high marks from those agencies whose job it is to monitor the activities of non-profit organizations.

 Allocation of revenues

 The Association is fiscally conservative in its allocation of donor dollars.
-According to the National Charities Information Bureau, nonprofit organizations should spend at least 60 percent of their Budget on programs, with remaining funds going to administrative and fundraising expenses.
-At the Alzheimer's Association - Greater Michigan Chapter, close to 80 percent of revenues go to support programs and services while the remaining monies pay for management, general expenses and fundraising.
+According to the BBB Wise Giving Alliance, non-profit organizations should spend at least 60 percent of their budget on programs, with the remaining funds allocated toward administrative and fundraising expenses.
+At the Alzheimer's Association - Greater Michigan Chapter, close to 80 percent of revenues goes to support programs and services while the remaining monies pays for management, general expenses and fundraising.

-The Alzheimer's Association meets or surpasses the guidelines for nonprofit organizations, established by the National Charities Information Bureau (now known as the BBBWise Giving Alliance (http://www.give.org/)
+The Alzheimer's Association meets or surpasses the guidelines for nonprofit organizations, established by the BBB Wise Giving Alliance.